 - Look at the company’s TOS with your lawyer to identify any issues your agency may have before reaching out to the company.
 Know the deal breakers that you can’t budge on.

-- Use the Model Terms of Service Agreement (MS Word, 55 KB, 5 pages, October 2011) as your starting point and tailor it to your needs.
+- Use the Model Terms of Service Agreement (Word document, 55 KB, 5 pages, October 2011) as your starting point and tailor it to your needs.

 - Make sure your agency approves the use of the software or service for your job (be ready to discuss privacy, security, 508 requirements, etc.).